 So, you first have to pick an audience.
 Usually you're going to write to readers of whatever style you like best.
 Or second best.
 Or third best.
 But something you're familiar with.
 And you've probably read a lot of.
 You probably know all the rules.
 You just have to pay attention.

-For example, in a sci-fi novel you are expected to go into great detail about the technology or the history of the world that led from modern days to this extrapolated future.
+For example, in a sci-fi novel you are expected to go into great detail about the technology or the history of the world that led from our current time to this extrapolated future.
 Science fiction readers will happily sit through pages of exposition to learn this sort of thing because that's what they're there for: cool science and insightful plot twists on history that may or may not have happened yet.
 But if you write a contemporary fiction novel and you spend three pages on the toaster, no one is going to make it to the heart of your book.

 There is always a time and a place for these things and your genre will help you know what details readers are looking for and which parts they'll probably skim over.